The High Demand Collection gives more students a chance to use a book if we only have a limited number of print copies.

-We can add items to the High Demand Collection if you predict demand will be particularly high.
-Students may consult these items on a short-term loan.
-Loan periods are:
+We can add printed items to the High Demand Collection if you predict demand will be particularly high.
+Students may consult these items on a 1-day loan.

-We can also add items to the High Demand Collection in an emergency, for example if ordered copies have not arrived or demand is higher than expected.
-It gives more students a chance to use a books where we only have a limited numnber of copies.
+We can also add items to the High Demand Collection if ordered copies have not arrived or demand is higher than expected.

 Make a request

 Use the Library Discussion function in the reading list system to tell us if you think an item should be transferred from the main collections to the High Demand Collection.

 We keep the following items in the High Demand Collection:

 - books and periodicals transferred temporarily from Main and Core Text collections

 - books bought specifically for the High Demand Collection